 Besides the schema validation, the messages received by ESMIG may require some additional technical checks before they can be successfully forwarded to the TIPS application.
-These additional checks are required to detect potential inconsistencies in the format of the message, e.g. due to crossfield validation.
+These additional checks are required to detect potential inconsistencies in the format of the message, e.g. due to cross-field validation.

-As soon as the first cross-field validation is unsuccessful, ESMIG prevents the forwarding of the incoming message to the TIPS application and replies to the sender (see Table 2 and 1.5.4.3) containing a proper error code, depending on the specific violation hit.
+As soon as the first cross-field validation is unsuccessful, ESMIG prevents the forwarding of the incoming message to the TIPS application and replies to the sender (see Table 2 and 1.5.4.3 - ReceiptAcknowledgement (admi.007.001.01)) containing a proper error code, depending on the specific violation hit.